chenchenzi/chenzixu/content/resources/2speechcorpus/sp3.md

 ```
 cat de_phrases.txt | awk '{print "sox " $5 ".wav ../audios/" $5 $1 $6 "s" $7 "e" $8 ".wav trim " $2 " =" $8}' > de_trim.txt
 ```
-Here `$i` means the ith number of field in a line or the ith column in a line.They don't need quotation marks, while other strings need to be wrapped in quotation marks. `$5` is the filename in `de_phrases.txt`.
+Here `$i` means the i~th~ number of field in a line or the i~th~ column in a line.They don't need quotation marks, while other strings need to be wrapped in quotation marks. `$5` is the filename in `de_phrases.txt`.
 Thus the input file path is `$5 ".wav"`.
 We adopted a rather complicated output filename (path), i.e. `../audios_de/" $5 $1 $6 "s" $7 "e" $8 ".wav"`, which contains the audio filename, the characters, the starting, and ending times of the syllable *de* 的.
 It is information-rich and easy to create.
 Of course, you can have many other options for naming the output audio intervals. `$2` is the starting time in second for the first syllable and `$8` is the ending time in second for the *de* syllable.

 The output trim script `de_trim.txt` is shown below.
 Let's put it in the directory of audio files `/audios`.